Merrie Melodies Starring Bugs Bunny & Friends: Format

 For the syndicated version of the series, each episode began with a title sequence, directed by Darrell Van Citters, featuring Bugs Bunny and Daffy Duck showing classic cartoon clips on a screen; as usual, Daffy would try to butt in on the action, only for some humorous setback to befall him (five different setups were made, one for each weekday).
 The show itself ran for a half-hour and contained three classic shorts, one of them starring Bugs Bunny, with a short "Hip Clip" placed in between the second and third shorts.
 65 episodes of Merrie Melodies were created and aired in first-run syndication from September 17 to December 14, 1990; reruns aired from then until 1992.

-Merrie Melodies moved to the Fox Kids Network in September 1992, which brought forth several changes to the format.
+Merrie Melodies moved to the Fox Kids Network on September 14, 1992, which brought forth several changes to the format.
 A new animated opening was produced featuring Bugs oversleeping and making a frantic run through the Warner Bros.
 Studios, passing by several Looney Tunes characters as he makes his way to a soundstage.